10 Reasons Why Your Aircon is Blowing Hot Air

 Blocked Outside Unit

-Some air conditioners come with an outside unit that will naturally be placed outdoors.
+Outdoor units can easily get blocked by debris like leaves, twigs, or dirt, reducing airflow and cooling capacity.
 However, when enough buildup and debris start blocking the airflow, it can cause some issues.
-Things like dust, dirt, leaves, branches, and foliage in general can stick to the outdoor unit and prevent air from flowing easily.
+All of this debris can stick to the outdoor unit and prevent air from flowing easily.
 Not only will this push your air conditioner to work harder, resulting in higher electricity bills, but it’ll also mess with your cooling comfort.

 Malfunctioning Compressor